 Grind coffee as close to brewing time as possible.
 For drip method, grind in blade style grinder for 15 to 20 seconds.
 For French presses, grind for only 10 to 12 seconds.

 Regardless of method, brew using 2 heaping tablespoons of coffee for each 6 ounces of clean (filtered or bottled), cool water.
-If you prefer a milder cup, brew to full strength (between 190 and 205 degrees F), and then dilute with hot water.
+If you prefer a milder cup, brew to full strength, and then dilute with hot water.
 Brewing with too little coffee will result in over-extraction, and that means bitterness.

 If you really want to taste the subtle nuances of regional coffees, consider a gold mesh filter.